-SOUTHCOM Establishes Autonomous Warfare Command
+SOUTHCOM establishes Autonomous Warfare Command

-Compilation of Unmanned and Autonomous systems supporting the U.S. Southern Command mission.

-U.S. Marine Gen. Francis L. Donovan, commander of U.S. Southern Command, has directed the establishment of the SOUTHCOM Autonomous Warfare Command to support National Defense Strategy lines of effort, SOUTHCOM imperatives, regional security cooperation, and operational dominance.
+MIAMI – U.S. Marine Gen. Francis L. Donovan, commander of U.S. Southern Command (SOUTHCOM), has directed the establishment of the SOUTHCOM Autonomous Warfare Command (SAWC) to support the U.S. President’s National Security Strategy priorities, U.S. Secretary of War’s National Defense Strategy lines of effort, SOUTHCOM imperatives, regional security cooperation, and operational dominance.

+“From the seafloor to space and across the cyber domain, we fully intend to leverage the clear superiority of the American defense ecosystem by deploying cutting-edge innovation and working ever closer with our enduring partners in the region to outmatch those who threaten our collective peace and security,” Donovan said.

+Once fully established, the new command will be dedicated to employing autonomous, semi-autonomous, and unmanned platforms and systems to counter threats and challenges across domains, linking tactical missions to long-term strategic effects.
+The command will also collaborate closely with Allies and partners in the region to advance shared goals, such as disrupting and degrading narcoterrorist and cartel networks, and responding to life-threatening crises caused by large-scale natural disasters.

 |Date Taken: